vagran/dxf-viewer/test/fixtures/README.md

   will show up there. `ezdxf` is pinned in `requirements.txt` for the same reason.
 - **Audit new fixtures** — `ezdxf.readfile(path).audit()` should report nothing, so a malformed file is never enshrined as expected behavior.
-The exception is a fixture whose *point* is to be malformed, which is what `postprocess` exists for: see below.
+The exception is a fixture whose *point* is to be
+  malformed: see below.

 ## Deliberately malformed fixtures

+Two fixtures exist to make a guard fire, and each is malformed in a different way — which decides how it has to be built.

+**`block-recursive`** is written by ezdxf like any other fixture: blocks referencing each other in a cycle are a structure ezdxf will happily *write*, and only its auditor objects (`Invalid block reference cycle detected`, code 104, once per block on the cycle).
+So the builder stays readable and the audit rule is what gets waived.
+AutoCAD refuses to create such a drawing, but one that reaches a viewer is unbounded recursion, so the viewer has to cut the cycle instead of following it.

-ezdxf will not write a broken file, so a fixture that exists to make a parser guard fire has to edit the finished text. `Fixture(name, postprocess=fn)` hands the generated DXF to `fn` before it is written.
-Use it only when ezdxf cannot express the thing — every well-formed construct belongs in the builder, where it is readable.
+**`polyline-no-seqend`** cannot be built that way. ezdxf will not write a broken file, so a fixture whose construct it rejects has to edit the finished text: `Fixture(name, postprocess=fn)` hands the generated DXF to `fn` before it is written.
+Use it only when ezdxf cannot express the thing — every well-formed construct belongs in the builder.

-There is one such fixture: **`polyline-no-seqend`**, an old-style POLYLINE with neither VERTEX entities nor the SEQEND that should close it. `test-data/sample-files/sheets (cn).dxf` has five of them and AutoCAD renders it without complaint; `parsePolylineVertices` used to spin forever on the construct, so the fixture is the regression test for a hang rather than for geometry.
+It is an old-style POLYLINE with neither VERTEX entities nor the SEQEND that should close it.
+`test-data/sample-files/sheets (cn).dxf` has five of them and AutoCAD renders it without complaint; `parsePolylineVertices` used to spin forever on the construct, so the fixture is the regression test for a hang rather than for geometry.

-The audit rule above is not merely waived for it — it is inapplicable. `ezdxf.readfile()` raises `DXFStructureError: Expected DXF entity LINE or SEQEND` and never gets as far as an audit, so **that fixture cannot be round-tripped through ezdxf at all** and the generator has to produce it by editing text.
+For it the audit rule is not merely waived — it is inapplicable. `ezdxf.readfile()` raises `DXFStructureError: Expected DXF entity LINE or SEQEND` and never gets as far as an audit, so **that fixture cannot be round-tripped through ezdxf at all** and the generator has to produce it by editing text.
 This is the ranking in the root CLAUDE.md showing up in practice: ezdxf is